 GoRogue 3 has introduced a new class in the

 MapGeneration namespace called

 Region, which can represent an area of the map that is initially defined by 4 points.
-It provides a host of operations, which include rotating regions about their center, recording subregions of regions, and much, much more.
+It provides a host of operations, which include rotating regions about any origin point, recording subregions of regions, and much, much more.
 A more detailed article will be posted about regions in the future; but for now, feel free to look through the API documentation, which describes each function.